TomCrypto/Insight/README.md

 -------------

 <p align="justify">
 Iridium runs under any platform which supports DirectX 11 - in other words, Windows Vista and up.
-However, the API exposed by the library is fairly generic, and alternative implementations may well choose to follow it.
+However, the API exposed by the library is fairly generic, and alternative implementations may choose to follow it.
 </p>